minetest/minetest/doc/lua_api.md

                   that utilize cooking recipes (e.g. for adding a furnace node) need to implement replacements on their own

+> [!NOTE]
-Note: Games and mods are free to re-interpret the cooktime in special cases, e.g. for a super furnace that cooks items twice as fast.
+> Games and mods are free to re-interpret the cooktime in special
+> cases, e.g. for a super furnace that cooks items twice as fast.

 #### Example